CT Lung Cancer Screening

 Lung cancer is the number one cause of cancer-related deaths in the United States, but an estimated 80 percent of lung cancers could be cured if detected at an early stage.* It is responsible for more deaths annually than breast, prostate and colorectal cancers combined.
 Lung cancer is second only to heart disease in the number of deaths caused annually.

-If you meet the following National Comprehensive Cancer Network guidelines for high-risk category 1, no physician referral is required.
+If you meet the following National Comprehensive Cancer Network guidelines for high-risk category 1, a physician referral may be required.
 If you meet category 2 criteria, ask your physician for a referral.
 CT scans are easy and painless and could save your life because they can detect lung cancer at an early stage, when it is most treatable.